A probabilistic proof of Perron's theorem: Abstract

 \section{Abstract}

 We present an alternative proof of Perron's theorem, which is probabilistic in nature.
 It rests on the representation of the Perron eigenvector as a functional of the trajectory of an auxiliary Markov chain.
+This formula generalises the well--known formula for the invariant probability measure of a finite state space Markov chain.